lando/lando/examples/patchversion/README.md

 [Here](https://hub.docker.com/r/library/nginx/tags/) are all the tags that are available for the `nginx` service.

-See the `.lando.yml` in this directory for nginx configuration options.
+See the `.lando.yml` in this directory for configuration options.

 Getting Started
 ---------------